jdp/justinpoliey.com/articles/make-for-front-end-development.md

 ## Onward From Here

 By now, you should be able to add some other features to the makefile we've built up.
 As an exercise, you can try to add rules to compress the JavaScript with [UglifyJS](http://lisperator.net/uglifyjs/) or the [Closure Compiler](https://developers.google.com/closure/compiler/).
-Add a phony task to start a web server, or to watch source files for changes and re-run **make** automatically.
+Add a phony target to start a web server, or to watch source files for changes and re-run **make** automatically.
 Maybe you won't use **make** in your day-to-day work, but that's okay, because it might influence the way you organize your other build processes.
 If you decide to give it a permanent place in your toolbox though, you'll find it well-suited for all sorts of computing tasks, including those outside of software development.